open-component-model/ocm/README.md

 OCM describes delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).

-Check out the main project [web page](https://ocm.software) to find out more.
+Check out the [the main OCM project web page](https://ocm.software) to find out more.
 It is your central entry point to all kind of ocm related [docs and guides](https://ocm.software/docs/overview/context), the [spec](https://ocm.software/spec/) and all project related [github repositories](https://github.com/open-component-model).
 It also offers a [Getting Started](https://ocm.software/docs/guides/getting-started-with-ocm) to quickly make your hands dirty with ocm, its toolset and concepts :-)

 ## OCM Specifications